 Section 403(b) of the Internal Revenue Code allows employees of public school systems and certain charitable and nonprofit organizations to establish tax-deferred voluntary retirement plans which can be funded with mutual fund shares.
 403(b) participation is generally available to those employees working 20 hours or more per week.
-Reference additional information regarding 403b plans through the Scottsbluff Public Schools staff intranet, business department, 403b Informational videos.
-Required forms for optional participation are available in the Business Department.
+Reference additional information regarding 403b plans through the Scottsbluff Public Schools website www.sbps.net by logging into staff online, human resources, 403b Informational videos.
+Required forms for optional participation are available in the HR Department.